Aakriti94/Udemy-Courses/Mac Shortcuts/notes.md

 9. Select word by word - option + shift + arrow keys
 10. Delete entire line - cmd + delete
 11. Delete word by word - option + backspace
-12. Delete to the right of the cursor - fn + delete
+12. Delete to the right of the cursor - option + delete
 13. Staring of the line - cmd + arrow key

 <br> </br>